Cambridge University Press: Digital developments

-In 2011, Cambridge University Press adopted SAP.
+In 2011, Cambridge University Press adopted SAP software.
 Cambridge University Press works closely with IT services firm Tech Mahindra on SAP, and with Cognizant and Wipro on other systems.

-In 2016, Cambridge Books Online and Cambridge Journals Online were replaced by Cambridge Core - a single platform to access its publishing.
+In 2016, Cambridge Books Online and Cambridge Journals Online were replaced by Cambridge Core – a single platform to access its publishing ("the home of academic content from Cambridge University Press").
 It provided significantly enhanced interfaces and upgraded navigation capabilities, as well as article-level and chapter-level content selection.
 A year after Cambridge Core went live, the press launched Cambridge Core Share, functionality to allow users to generate and share links with free access to selected journal articles, an early sign of the press's commitment to open research.

-In 2020, partnered with online library Perlego to offer students access to digital textbooks.
+In 2020, Cambridge University Press partnered with online library Perlego to offer students access to digital textbooks.

 In 2021, the press acquired CogBooks.
 The technology adapts and responds to users, "recommending course material needed to optimise learning".

-In 2021 the press began migrating its website onto Drupal.
+In 2021, the press began migrating its website onto Drupal.